KlishGroup/kg-public-blog-flexible-jekyll/_posts/2015-05-25-language-translation-with-fluint.markdown

 This is a case where the site’s structure is identical in all localized renditions of the site.
-One way to accomplish this is to build a single page but have LiveSite Content Services (LSCS) deliver different translated content items to each page individually based on the language code in the URL.
+One way to accomplish this is to build a single page but have the site query for different translated content items to each page individually based on the language code in the URL.

 <img src="{{site.baseurl}}/assets/img/docs/public/language-translation-with-fluint/image2.png" style="width:6.5in;height:2.71875in" alt="Diagram Description automatically generated" />